SpikeInterface/spikeinterface/doc/modules/motion_correction.rst

 of the algorithm is create an "image" via the activity profile of the cells during a given time window.
 Assuming this activity profile should be kept constant over time, the motion can be estimated, by blocks, along the probe's insertion axis (i.e. depth) so that we can interpolate the traces to compensate this estimated motion.
-Users with a need to handle drift were currently forced to stick to the use of kilosort2.5 or pykilosort.
-Recently, the Paninski group from Columbia university introduced a possibly more accurate method to estimate the drift (see [Varol2021]_ and [Windolf2023]_) but this new method was not properly integrated in any sorter.
+Users with a need to handle drift were currently forced to stick to the use of Kilosort2.5 or pyKilosort (see [Pachitariu2023]_).
+Recently, the Paninski group from Columbia University introduced a possibly more accurate method to estimate the drift (see [Varol2021]_ and [Windolf2023]_), but this new method was not properly integrated in any sorter.

-Because motion registration is a hard topic, with numerous hypothesis and/or implementations details that might have a large impact on the spike sorting performances (see [Garcia2023]_), in spikeinterface, we developed a full motion estimation and interpolation framework to make accessible all theses methods in one place.
-This modular approach has offers a major benefit :
+Because motion registration is a hard topic, with numerous hypothesis and/or implementations details that might have a large impact on the spike sorting performances (see [Garcia2023]_), in SpikeInterface, we developed a full motion estimation and interpolation framework to make all these methods accessible in one place.
+This modular approach offers a major benefit:
-**the drift correction can be applied on a recording as a preprocessing step, and then used for any sorter!** In short, the motion correction is decoupled from the sorter itself.
+**the drift correction can be applied to a recording as a preprocessing step, and then used for any sorter!** In short, the motion correction is decoupled from the sorter itself.

 This gives the user an incredible flexibility to check/test and correct the drifts before the sorting process.

-Here the overview of the motion/drift correction as a preprocessing
+Here is an overview of the motion correction as a preprocessing:

 .. image:: ../images/motion_correction_overview.png
   :align: center